 East Tenn. baby breaks record after being born from 27-year-old embryo

-KNOXVILLE, Tenn.
-(WVLT) - An East Tennessee baby made history after being born from a 27-year-old embryo.
+Ben and Tina spent years trying to have children.
+Ben has cystic fibrosis, which causes infertility in some men.
+Worried they’ll pass CF to their child, embryo adoption was the perfect fit.

+“We didn’t realize until it made the news that it was kind of a big thing,” Tina said.

-Molly Everette Gibson was frozen as an embryo for more than 27 years before being born to her parents, Tina and Ben Gibson.
+Their newborn, Molly Everette Gibson, was frozen as an embryo for more than 27 years before being born to her parents, Tina and Ben Gibson.

 Molly was frozen on October 14, 1992, then thawed by National Embryo Donation Center Lab Director & Embryologist Carol Sommerfelt on February 10, 2020 and transferred to Tina’s uterus by NEDC President & Medical Director Dr. Jeffrey Keenan on February 12, 2020.

-27 years broke a record for the longest time an embryo had been frozen before birth.
+Twenty-seven years broke a record for the longest time an embryo had been frozen before birth.
 The previous record-holder was Molly’s sister, Emma Wren Gibson, who was frozen as an embryo for 24 years.

-“I think this is proof positive that no embryo should ever be discarded, certainly not because it is ‘old’!” said Dr. Keenan.
+“I think this is proof positive that no embryo should ever be discarded, certainly not because it is ‘old!” said Dr. Keenan.
 “This is also a testament to the excellent embryology work of Carol Sommerfelt.
 She is perhaps the preeminent embryologist in the country when it comes to thawing frozen embryos.
 And of course, it’s a testament to how good God is, and to His infinite goodness and love.”

 Molly and Emma are full genetic siblings.